 I've been fortunate enough to live in and visit many interesting places around the globe.
 My time in the US Navy, coupled with my love of travel has taken me to dozens of unforgettable destinations.
 When visiting a new city, I always try to do and see things that can only be done there.
 I eat at local restaurants instead of national chains, shop at stores that I don't have at home, and spend time in places and destinations unique to that place.
 From conversations with our guests over the years, I've learned that a lot of travelers have this mindset.
 I'm often asked for recommendations on what I would do in Pittsburgh if I were only here for a few days.
 Although my answer could change depending on the day and my mood, you can't go wrong with these suggestions for a great fall weekend in Pittsburgh.
-You could also checkout this site for some other great Pittsburgh destinations.

 Morning: Breakfast at Pamela's Diner in Shadyside.